toyasu/Swallowing_world/README.md

 So I made this application because I want them to know whichever or not their assistance is safety.<br>

 From now on, I want to add submit function to debate about the patient who has swallowing disability.<br>
-And to read more easily, I'll insert a lot of diagrams.
+And to read more easily, I'll insert a lot of diagrams.:thought_balloon:

 # DEMO